stacklok/mockllm/README.md

 # Mock LLM Server

 A FastAPI-based mock LLM server that mimics OpenAI's API format.
 Instead of calling an actual language model, it uses predefined responses from a YAML configuration file.

-Made for when you want a deterministic response for testing or development purposes.
+This is made for when you want a deterministic response for testing or development purposes.

-I wrote this for the CodeGate project, to mock out certain responses to develop, test and validate certain features.
-Check it out [here](https://github.com/stacklok/codegate).
+Check out the [CodeGate](https://github.com/stacklok/codegate) when you're done here!.

 ## Features